-Creating a classroom environment that equips students with the tools and resources they need to be successful is one of the most important jobs we have as teachers.
+Creating a classroom environment that equips elementary students with the tools (like math posters) and resources they need to be successful, independent learners is one of the most important jobs we have as teachers.
 As we design and set up our classrooms for the new school year, we need to brainstorm how we can create both a numeracy-rich and literacy-rich classroom.

 A numeracy-rich environment, also commonly referred to as a math-rich environment, is a space that promotes and supports mathematical thinking and processes.
-Similar to how a literacy-rich environment surrounds students with written word in a natural way, a numeracy-rich environment surrounds students with numbers, mathematical concepts, math tools and manipulatives, and math vocabulary.
+Similar to how a literacy-rich environment surrounds students with written words in a natural way, a numeracy-rich environment surrounds students with numbers, mathematical concepts, math tools and manipulatives, and math vocabulary.

 A numeracy-rich environment is focused on math, while a literacy-rich environment is focused on reading and writing.
 Both are centered on the idea that it is important to create spaces that promote and support learning.